 ''The farmers may have 20, 50, 70 different plots of land," said Martinho Macedo, whose family has been here for more than five generations. ''In Porto da Cruz, they grow lots of grapes for wine they make themselves.
-If grapes are good, they can sell to the cooperative for the Madeira wine."
+If the grapes are good, they can sell to the cooperative for the Madeira wine."

 Generally, Madeira wine is made with the island's tinta negra mole grape and blended with varieties from other local vineyards.
-Madeira originated when 16th-century merchants began fortifying wine for sailors so that it wouldn't spoil on long voyages.
+Madeira wine originated when 16th-century merchants began fortifying wine for sailors so that it wouldn't spoil on long voyages.
 Crews found the taste improved further into a hot journey.
 Essentially cooked to enhance the aging process, Madeira today is largely consumed as an aperitif or with dessert.

 The Mercado dos Lavradores, the ''workers' market" in the capital of Funchal (''fennel" in Portuguese), is where many come to sell their bounty.
-In a building on the cusp of Funchal's historic district, farmers, fishermen, basket weavers, and flower growers proffer tropical fruit, produce, wicker wares, and exotic flora from colorful stalls flanking the perimeter of three floors, with a huge mass of purple bougainvillea dominating the open courtyard.
+In a building on the cusp of Funchal's historic district, farmers, fishermen, basket weavers, and flower growers proffer tropical fruit, produce, the daily catch, wicker wares, and exotic flora from colorful stalls flanking the perimeter of three floors, with a huge mass of purple bougainvillea dominating the open courtyard.